Why do you Feel Sleepy After Drinking Coffee?

 7 Reasons Why You Feel Sleepy After Coffee

 1. Adenosine will make you sleepy when the caffeine wears off.

-Adenosine is a neurotransmitter that causes fatigue when you aren’t receiving enough to your brain.
+Adenosine is a neurotransmitter in our central nervous system that causes fatigue when you aren’t receiving enough to your brain.
 The caffeine in coffee blocks adenosine receptors in your brain from receiving it.
 While preventing your brain from receiving adenosine, your body is still producing the neurotransmitter.
-Because of this, once the caffeine wears off, you have a build-up of adenosine that comes over your body all at once making you sleepy.
+Because of this, once the caffeine wears off, you have a build-up of adenosine still trying to attach itself to the receptors, and that’s what makes you sleepy.

-- When you go to the bathroom, your body is losing water.
+- Every time you go to the bathroom, your body is losing water.

 - Once your body loses water, your blood thickens.

-- Thicker blood moves slower through your arteries and veins, much like thick molasses takes the cake in a slow drip.
+- Thicker blood moves more slowly through your arteries and veins, much like thick molasses in a slow drip.